nitesh-solanki/crudexample/README.md

 # <h3>Project Description<h3>

-This project is just for a demo purpose to show add, update, show and delete users at front-end.
+This project is just for a demo purpose to CRUD operations at front-end.